pascalpepe/django-quickstart/README.rst

 This project is licensed under the `MIT License`_.

+This project redistributes open source software.
+See the `NOTICE`_ file for more information.

 .. _Django: https://www.djangoproject.com
 .. _`using a custom user model when starting a project`: https://docs.djangoproject.com/en/2.2/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project